Air Pollution Control Strategies

 What is a Control Strategy?

 An air quality control strategy, as defined by the U.S. Environmental Protection Agency, is “a set of specific techniques and measures identified and implemented to achieve reductions in air pollution to attain an air quality standard or goal.”
 Evaluation and implementation of control strategies is a key element of air quality planning.
+For air quality planning in Colorado, strategies are most often adopted by the Air Quality Control Commission (AQCC) as administrative rules, or implemented by a state agency, the RAQC, or other groups as voluntary or incentive-based programs.

 As the lead air quality planning agency for the Denver Metro/North Front Range (DM/NFR) region, the RAQC is responsible for evaluating control strategies aimed at reducing emissions, particularly precursors to the formation of ozone – namely nitrogen oxides (NOX) and volatile organic compounds (VOC).
 It is the RAQC’s goal to implement strategies that will continue to decrease ozone levels and bring the area into compliance with federal ozone standards to protect public health, the environment, and reduce the impacts of climate change.
 Control strategies usually reduce either NOx or VOCs, which tend to come from different emission sources, and often have the co-benefit of also reducing other air pollutants.

-- • Air Quality Benefit
+- • Air Quality (Emission Reduction) Benefit

 - • Estimated Costs

-- • Environmental Justice
+- • Environmental Justice Considerations

-- • Feasibility of Implementation
+- • Points of Contact

 Engage in the RAQC Control Strategy Committee and Workgroups